 Need a Time Server?

 If you have contacted us because you need a time server, you can use our servers subject to the contraints discussed below.
-We offer three stratum 1 servers for time-setting for servers off-campus, and a tier-2 server for Purdue users.
+We offer three stratum 1 servers for time-setting for sites off-campus, and a tier 1 server for Purdue users.
 Our stratum 1 servers are part of the NTP Pool, and that service may provide a good option if you need more or other time servers, in addition to (or in place of) our servers.
 Other servers are listed at the time servers site.

 About